EmrecanKaracayir/LearnCMake/Chapter03/README.md

 # 📖 Chapter 3: A Minimal Project

+This is an overview of Chapter 3, which covers the basics of setting up a minimal CMake project.
+It includes a breakdown of the `CMakeLists.txt` file, CMake commands, and recommended practices for project organization.

+### `CMakeLists.txt` file

 `CMakeLists.txt` is the foundation of every CMake project:

 - Must be located at the top of the source tree